vladdancer/drupal.ua/sites/all/modules/contrib/sphinxsearch/README.txt

 REQUIREMENTS
 ============

-  - PHP 4.4.x or PHP 5.x (PHP needs to be compiled with --enable-memory-limit).
+  - PHP needs to be compiled with --enable-memory-limit.
-  - Sphinx 0.9.8 (shell access is required here).
+  - Sphinx 0.9.8 and up (shell access is required here).

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;